loosie/loosie/README.md

 #### About me
 - 🇰🇷 I'm a passionate Backend Developer from korea
 - 💻 Previously, I studied Web Development(Java, Spring, RubyOnRails, Mysql, ...)
-- 💻 Lately, I've been diving deep into distributed systems, WebAssembly (Wasm), and the intricacies of databases.
 - 🌐 Beyond traditional backend interests, I've also developed a passion for blockchain technology
+- 💻 Lately, I've been diving deep into distributed systems, wasm, consensus and blockchain.
 - 🌌 making dots one by one ... then connecting the dots
 - ⭐️ I always have an attitude of Challenge, Grit and Good Habit, Growth(metacognition)
 - 🤔 I like to find the essence of flow. everything in nature.